-The Communications Act requires that a television station give its consent to a cable system or other multichannel video programming distributor (MVPD) to carry its broadcast signal.
+The Communications Act (Act) requires that a television station give its consent to a cable system or other multichannel video programming distributor (MVPD) to carry its broadcast signal.
 Television stations and cable systems, as well as satellite carriers, negotiate for this “retransmission consent” and money or other consideration is generally exchanged between the parties in these private negotiations.
-If the parties do not produce an agreement in time, they may decide to extend the existing agreement, which means they would continue to carry the stations during their negotiations.
-If they do not reach an agreement, then the cable system or other MVPD must stop offering the stations to their subscribers.
+If parties with an existing retransmission consent agreement do not reach a new agreement before their carriage contract has expired, they may decide to extend their agreement, which means the MVPD would continue to carry the broadcaster’s station(s) during the negotiations.
+If the parties do not reach an agreement, then the MVPD must stop providing the station to its subscribers.

 For more information on the Policy Division of the Media Bureau, please visit the Policy Division website.